Hvorfor satte NASA en robot på Mars?

 NASA’s decision to send a robot to Mars can be attributed to several key factors:

-1. Videnskabelig udforskning: Mars has long been a subject of fascination for scientists due to its potential to provide insights into the origins of life and the possibility of sustaining human life in the future.
+1. Vitenskapelig utforskning: Mars has long been a subject of fascination for scientists due to its potential to provide insights into the origins of life and the possibility of sustaining human life in the future.
 By deploying robots, NASA aims to gather valuable data about the planet’s geology, climate, and potential for habitability.

 2. Search for Life: One of the primary objectives of NASA’s Mars missions is to search for signs of past or present life on the planet.
 Robots equipped with advanced scientific instruments can analyze Martian soil and rock samples, helping scientists determine if the conditions necessary for life existed or still exist on Mars.